 Two areas present strong potential for Colombia's EITI to play a crucial coordination role.
-The EITI could act as a coordinator of efforts by government entities\environmental authorities, institutions fighting illicit exploitation of minerals and those with oversight for the management of extractives revenues, private companies including ECOPETROL (unique State-owned company) in coordinating and outreach to host communities.
+The EITI could act as a coordinator of efforts by entities ranging from companies to Ecopetrol, environmental authorities, institutions fighting illegal mining and those with oversight for the management of extractives revenues in coordinating outreach to host communities.
 There is also strong potential for the EITI to play a greater role as a diagnostic tool monitoring the implementation of current reforms across government agencies with jurisdiction over the extractive industries, facilitating information-sharing across different databases and coordinating cross-cutting reforms.
-This coordinating function would be of particularly value in areas such as formalisation of informal production units, supply-chain traceability, legal and beneficial ownership transparency of license and contract-holders, and enforcement of environmental standards.
+This coordinating function would be of particularly value in areas such as formalisation of illicit mining production, supply-chain traceability, legal and beneficial ownership transparency of license-holders, and enforcement of environmental standards.
 Adequate resourcing and institutionalisation of the EITI by the new administration will be key to ensuring the EITI reaches its full potential to drive reforms.
 Finally, building on Ecopetrol actual transparency practices, Colombia is encouraged to explore further disclosure of commodity trading aspects such as oil sales to third parties.
 Similarly, building on the government 'strong commitment to beneficial ownership disclosure, EITI-Colombia is encouraged to ensure that preparations for implementing this requirement are on track.